oneapi-src/oneDNN/doc/primitives/rnn.md

         dst_iter_h_desc, dst_iter_c_desc);
 ~~~

-Note that for all tensors with a dimension depending on the gates number, we
+Note that for all tensors with a dimension depending on the gate number, we
 implicitly require the order of these gates to be `i`, `f`, \f$\tilde c\f$, and `o`.
 The
 following equation gives the mathematical description of these gates and output
 for the forward pass: